 Horseradish Sauce Recipe

 - 1 Cup Sour Cream

 - 1/2 Teaspoon Black Pepper

 - 1 Teaspoon White Vinegar

 - In a small mixing bowl, combine all ingredients until smooth.
-Cover and refrigerate a minimum of 4 hours, preferable overnight.
+Cover and refrigerate a minimum of 4 hours, preferably overnight.

 Check out this sauce!